nf-core/website/src/content/docs/contributing/subworkflows.md

 - If the appropriate test data doesn't exist in the `modules` branch of [`nf-core/test-datasets`](https://github.com/nf-core/test-datasets/tree/modules/data) please contact us on the [nf-core Slack `#subworkflows` channel](https://nfcore.slack.com/channels/subworkflows) (you can join with [this invite](https://nf-co.re/join/slack)) to discuss possible options.

 - It may not be possible to add test data for some subworkflows e.g. if the input data is too large or requires a local database.
 In these scenarios, it is recommended to use the Nextflow [`stub`](https://www.nextflow.io/docs/latest/process.html#stub) feature to test the subworkflow.
 Please refer to the [`gtdbtk/classify`](https://github.com/nf-core/modules/blob/79d38a306bdaf07000e0d6f300684d3ed38c8919/modules/gtdbtk/classifywf/main.nf#L66) module and its corresponding [test script](https://github.com/nf-core/modules/blob/79d38a306bdaf07000e0d6f300684d3ed38c8919/tests/modules/gtdbtk/classifywf/main.nf#L20) to understand how to use this feature for your subworkflow development.

+If a new test dataset is added to [`tests/config/test_data.config`](https://github.com/nf-core/modules/blob/master/tests/config/test_data.config), check that the config name of the added file(s) follows the scheme of the entire file name with dots replaced with underscores.

+For example: the nf-core/test-datasets file `genomics/sarscov2/genome/genome.fasta` labelled as `genome_fasta`, or `genomics/sarscov2/genome/genome.fasta.fai` as `genome_fasta_fai`.

 ### Writing nf-test tests